 Treating sleep apnea

 Once you’ve been diagnosed with sleep apnea, you can start on the road to sleeping more soundly.
 If you have mild sleep apnea, simple lifestyle changes like losing weight or quitting smoking can make a difference.
+Investing in a comfortable mattress to pair with an adjustable bed base is a good solution, too, as adjustable beds allow you to elevate your head to open your airway.
 If those changes don’t work, or if you have moderate or severe sleep apnea, there are other treatments that can help.

 - Continuous positive airway pressure (CPAP): CPAP machines deliver air pressure through a mask while you sleep.
 The pressure is strong enough to keep your upper airways open, preventing you from snoring.
 CPAPs are considered the most effective treatment for sleep apnea, but some patients complain that the machines are noisy or that the masks are uncomfortable.